Skip to content

 fkYAML supports UTF-8, UTF-16 and UTF-32 encodings for input characters.

-As the YAML specification shows (here), all input streams must begin with either a byte order mark(BOM) or an ASCII character, which will allow the encoding to be deduced by the pattern of the first few bytes of the input sequence.
+As the YAML specification shows here, all input streams must begin with either a byte order mark(BOM) or an ASCII character, which will allow the encoding to be deduced by the pattern of the first few bytes.

 fkYAML supports LF (Unix style) and CR+LF (Windows style) as line break formats.

-Inside the deserialization processes, however, fkYAML normalizes them into line feeds (LF, 0x0A) just as described in the YAML specification (see the "5.4.
-Line Break Characters" section).
+Inside the deserialization processes, fkYAML normalizes them into line feeds (LF, 0x0A).

-Currently, there is no way to restore the original line break style in the serialization processes.
+Currently, there is no way to restore the original line break style.

 Template Parameters